 - Having plenty of energy throughout the day

 You can’t make a person sleep any more than you can make them relax.
 All you can do is guide them through a process to release the underlying contributing factors.
-So make the client responsible for the results.
+Make the client responsible for the results.

 Sleep issues often have unresolved emotions at their root.
 You can help with that.
 But there is much the client can do right now to put themselves back in charge of their sleep routine.
 A good place to start is stopping the war.